jeremynoesen/jeremynoesen/README.md

 ---

-### Hey, I'm Jeremy
+### I'm Jeremy
-I am a Computer Engineering student at Iowa State University.
+I am a graduate student in Computer Engineering at Iowa State University.

 ---